 Nutritional advice for liver & gallbladder issues

 Follow the General suggestions above.
 During the time of your treatment, strictly reduce eggs, sugar, foods containing sugar, dairy products, refined bread and cereals, meat and fowl (except for cooked liver).
 Try to stay away of fried food and of any food that may contain additives or preservatives.
 Luckily, the liver is known to regenerate quickly, and usually after a round or 2 of treatments, you can expand the list of food.
-When you feel more energised, then cooked liver, eggs and and almond are known to have an affinity to restore the liver.
+When you feel more energised, then cooked liver, eggs and almond are known to have an affinity to restore the liver.

 Nutritional advice for constipation

-We should all have daily at least one healthy bowel movement, and ideally three.
+We should all have at least one daily healthy bowel movement, and ideally three.
 A healthy bowel movement is defined as stools that are soft and easy to pass, non smelly and brown or golden brown in colour.

 – If this does not help, first thing every morning, drink 2 glasses of hot water, mixed with a squeeze of lemon as this will help relax the bowels.
 Also follow the HEALTHY TIP – Breakfast seeds below.